AI Use Cases/Healthcare

 Automated Intelligent Document Extraction in Healthcare

-AI intelligent document extraction in healthcare is the automated capture and structuring of clinical and administrative data-prior auth requests, claims documentation, coding elements, payer correspondence-directly from EHR systems and paper sources without manual data entry.
+AI intelligent document extraction in healthcare is the automated capture and structuring of clinical and administrative data - prior auth requests, claims documentation, coding elements, payer correspondence - directly from EHR systems and paper sources without manual data entry.
 Operations and revenue cycle teams run this layer; it sits between document ingestion and downstream billing, authorization, and coding workflows.
 The scope covers every document type that touches reimbursement, from clinical notes to payer-specific authorization rules, across systems like Epic, Cerner, and athenahealth.

 The Problem

 Healthcare operations teams manually process thousands of documents monthly across fragmented systems - insurance authorizations, clinical notes, prior auth requests, and claims documentation scattered between Epic, Cerner, athenahealth, and paper files.
-Medical coders spend 6-8 hours daily extracting data from unstructured documents to populate billing systems, while revenue cycle managers track denials buried in payer correspondence.
+Medical coders can spend 6-8 hours daily extracting data from unstructured documents to populate billing systems, while revenue cycle managers track denials buried in payer correspondence.
 This manual extraction creates bottlenecks: prior authorizations that should take hours stretch to days, claims get denied because required documentation was missed, and attending physicians spend clinical time documenting instead of seeing patients.

 Revenue & Operational Impact